rmholmes/rmholmes.github.io/_pages/publications.md

   subduction within the mesoscale eddy field of the Tasman Sea.
 Submitted to the **Journal of Physical Oceanography**

+* *Holmes R. M.*, Zika, J.D. and England, M.H.
+(2019): Reply to
+  "Comment on `Diathermal heat transport in a global ocean model'".
+Submitted to **Journal of Physical Oceanography**.

 # Theses
 ___